jenpetsmit/tk_wiki/wiki.md

 For large amounts of data, to download and convert in one step:
   - May be slower
   - May download more data than needed
   - Will have to restart the download if there is a network interruption

+ The most commonly used dumper tool is fasterq-dump.

 ## Run Browser
 _Run Browser_ is a browser-based tool often used to quickly view sequences from [NCBI Search Bar](https://www.ncbi.nlm.nih.gov/sra/docs/srasearch/).
 Use Run Browser to download one run at a time that contains less than 5 Gbases of sequence in fasta or fastq format.